What Good is Happiness? A Dialogue Between Economics & Philosophy

 Jonathan MasurUniversity of Chicago

-Prof. Frey will also give a downtown luncheon talk on "Flannery O'Connor and the Vision of Grace" on February 13, and lead a lunch discussion for students and faculty on novelist and philosopher Iris Murdoch, on February 14.
+Prof. Frey also gave a downtown luncheon talk on "Flannery O'Connor and the Vision of Grace" on February 13, 2020, and led a lunch discussion for students and faculty on novelist and philosopher Iris Murdoch, on February 14, 2020.

 Jennifer Frey is the incoming inaugural dean of the Honors College at the University of Tulsa.
 Through Spring of 2023, she served as Associate Professor of Philosophy at the University of South Carolina and as a fellow of the Institute for Human Ecology at the Catholic University of America.
 She also previously served as a Collegiate Assistant Professor of Humanities at the University of Chicago, where she was a member of the Society of Fellows in the Liberal Arts and an affiliated faculty in the philosophy department.
 Frey holds a PhD from the University of Pittsburgh and a B.A. from Indiana University-Bloomington.
 She has published widely on action, virtue, practical reason, and meta-ethics, and has recently co-edited an interdisciplinary volume, Self-Transcendence and Virtue: Perspectives from Philosophy, Theology, and Psychology (Routledge, 2018).
 Her writing has also been featured in First Things, Fare Forward, Image, Law and Liberty, Plough, The Point, and USA Today.
 She also hosts a popular philosophy and literature podcast, Sacred and Profane Love.